 Other conventional surgical approaches are used when other less invasive therapies are unsuccessful.
 The goal of surgery for discogenic back pain is to remove the offending disc and replace it with a bone plug.
 This technique involves fusing the adjacent vertebral bodies together so that there is no longer any motion between them.
 The bone plug that replaces the disc is what fuses to the vertebral bodies above and below the plug.
 This technique requires placement of internal hardware to secure the spinal column while the fusion process takes place.
 The loss of motion is negligible with respect to patient mobility and virtually all patients do not notice any restrictions.
 Alternatively, a titanium artificial disc may be used in place of the bone plug.
 This method preserves motion between the vertebrae and may be chosen to prevent adjacent discs from further degeneration in select cases.
 The recovery time varies from 3-4 months with these techniques.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for discogenic back pain and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for discogenic back pain.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for discogenic back pain.
 Dr. Lipani offers image guided spine surgery approaches for discogenic back pain treatment, tailored to the needs of each patient.

 At Princeton Neurological Surgery, careful patient selection and strategic operative planning ensures excellent outcomes.
 If you’ve been diagnosed with discogenic back pain and have failed conservative therapies, you may be a candidate for surgical intervention.
 Feel free to contact us about how we can help restore your quality of life and get feet on your back again!